ICoN Center Researchers

 Michelangelo Naim

-Postdoctoral Fellow – Yang and Graybiel Lab
+Yang and Graybiel Labs

 Michelangelo Naim uses machine learning tools to model memory, behavior and learning principles of the brain.